phaserjs/phaser/README.md

 * Tilemap.putTile now correctly re-calculates the collision data based on the new collideIndexes array (fixes #371)
 * Circle.circumferencePoint using the asDegrees parameter would apply degToRad instead of radToDeg (thanks Ziriax, fixes #509)
 * InputHandler.enableSnap now correctly assigns the snap offset parameters (fixes #515)
+* Objects that are 'fixedToCamera' are now still correctly placed even if the camera is scaled (#512)

 TO DO: